jerseyschorr/periscope/README.md

 ## Requirements

- * Your favourite web server
+ * Your favourite web server.
+For simplicity we often use python -m SimpleHTTPServer

 ## Installation